OpenHFT/RFC/TCP-Modes/TCP-Modes-0.1.md

 The connection might have a short lived reader on the server side to set up the subscription, or subscriptions could be managed by a seperate RPC connections which is bound to this connection.

+## Heartbeats
+For asymmetric connections, the only assumed thread is a reading thread either for the client (Subscription), or server (RPC).
+As such the heartbeat needs to be sent from the other end, or via another bound connection.